Jesus, the very thought of thee

 But what to those who find?
 Ah, this

 Nor tongue nor pen can show:

 None but his loved ones know.

 Jesus, our only Joy be thou,

 Other hymns, worship songs, prayers, sermons excerpts, or quotes posted today:

-- David’s Fall at The Upward Call
+- Why Art Thou Cast Down? at The Upward Call

 Have you posted a hymn (or sermon, sermon notes, prayer, etc.) today and I missed it?
 Let me know by leaving a link in the comments or by contacting me using the contact form linked above, and I’ll add your post to the list.